 The main types of blood donation include:

-- Homologous donation – a standard, whole-blood donation, consisting of plasma, red and white blood cells, platelets, antibodies and other components
+- Blood – a standard donation, consisting of plasma, red and white blood cells, platelets, antibodies and other components.

-- Plasma donation – also known as apheresis.
-Plasma is separated from the other components by a special machine, and the red blood cells are returned to the donor in cycles throughout the donation
+- Plasma (known as apheresis) – plasma is separated from the other components by a special machine, and the red blood cells are returned to the donor in cycles throughout the donation.

-- Platelet donation – known as platelet pheresis.
-This is done in a similar way to plasma donation, but both the red cells and plasma are returned to the donor.
+- Platelets (known as plateletpheresis) – done in a similar way to plasma donation, but the red cells and plasma are returned to the donor.

 Less common donations include:

-- Autologous donation – prior to a scheduled operation or transfusion, a person donates blood for their own use
+- Autologous – prior to a scheduled operation or transfusion, a person donates blood for their own use.

 - Directed or designated donation – a donor can give blood that will be used for a specific person.

 Autologous and directed donations are now rare, occurring only in special medical cases.
-These blood donations have the same small risks as homologous donations.
+These blood donations have the same risks as regular blood donations.

 Products made from whole blood